block42-blockchain-company/terra-node-telegram-bot/README.md

 After all tests finished check that all tests passed.

 ### <a name="local-terra">LocalTerra</a>
-To test the transaction methods, like voting on proposals, you need to set up LocalTerra environment.
+To test the transaction invoking operations, like voting on proposals, you need to set up LocalTerra environment.
 To do it you need docker daemon running.
 When it's ready just type in these commands:
 ```
 git clone https://www.github.com/terra-project/LocalTerra